Honey Wheat Bread Machine Recipe To Build Your Confidence

 If you are trying to wean your family (or yourself) off white bread, this recipe for Bread Machine Honey Wheat Bread is the “next step.”

-This recipe for Honey Whole Wheat Bread is back by popular request because it tastes great.
+This Honey Whole Wheat Bread recipe is back by popular request because it tastes great.
 It was one of the first bread recipes published on this blog in 2009.

-2. The crust will be tender–not tough when you follow my method for using a bread machine.
+2. Tender and beautiful crust when you follow my method for using a bread machine

-3. This is a good loaf for bread-making beginners.
-It’s easier to make than a 100% whole wheat loaf.
+3. A good loaf for beginners (easier than a 100% whole wheat loaf)

 Happy Bakers Speak Up